sunriselayer/gitbook/node/types/data-availability/optimism.md

-# OP-Stack + Sunrise Alt DA
+# OP-Stack + Sunrise OP DA Server

 Sunrise's Data Availability Layer supports Layer 2 blockchains created using [OP Stack](https://github.com/ethereum-optimism/optimism)
-This is a guide to connecting an L2 chain created using OP Stack to Sunrise chain with [Sunrise Alt-DA](./alt-da.md).
+This is a guide to connecting an L2 chain created using OP Stack to Sunrise chain with [Sunrise OP DA Server](./op-da-server.md).
 Data Availability layer is supported in Sunrise v0.3.0 and later.

 ## How to set up OP Stack